 To create the elastic-y sounding bass part, we can use Arturia Mini V’s rectangular waves.
 These are square waves with pre-set pulse-widths which sound thin and hollow, great for certain applications.
 For this bass patch, use 3 oscillators all set to narrow-rectangular and wide-rectangular and 32’ tuning.
 Set up a filter pluck just like in the Ephemeron patch, but with the amount of contour set to maximum.
 Again, process with saturation and compression, and notice how the use of rectangular waves gives the patch a different character from using sawtooth waves.

-The songs monster bass patch uses chorus to create its detuned effect.
-Use a 16’ square wave with a volume of 10 and add a sub oscillator by setting up a 32’ square wave with the volume set to 4.
+The song features Com Truise’s signature monster bass patch, whcih uses chorus to create a detuned effect.
+Use a 16’ square wave with a volume of 10 and add a sub-oscillator by setting up a 32’ square wave with the volume set to 4.
 Create an envelope-controlled filter pluck as we have done previously, only this time with a higher resonance of 2 and a longer decay time of around 1300ms.
 This creates long drops in the filter, great for slower riffs.
 Mini V has an inbuilt chorus in its extended panel, which can be accessed by clicking the top wooden part of the interface.
 Find the effects section, turn on the chorus effect and set the mix to 35%.